-In accordance with the UK Corporate Governance Code published in July 2018, the Directors have assessed the prospects of the Group and concluded that it is appropriate to adopt the going concern basis of accounting.
+In accordance with the UK Corporate Governance Code published in July 2018, the Directors have assessed the prospects of the Group and concluded that it is appropriate to adopt the going concern basis of accounting based on the amount of cash on hand at the end of the year and at the time of publication of this report.
 The assessment of going concern is disclosed in Note 2.

-The Board's assessment of the Group's current position and principal risks are disclosed in the Directors' Strategic Report on pages 15 to 21.
+The Board's assessment of the Group's current position and principal risks are disclosed in the Directors' Strategic Report on page 8 of this report.